 The web browser used to connect to the Management Console must be capable of high-grade 128-bit encryption.
-To access all functionality of the Management Console, javascript must be enabled on the browser.
+To access all functionality of the Management Console, enable javascript on the browser.

-Command Line Interface - The command line interface (CLI) enables you to perform administrative functions either at the KeySecure's serial console or remotely using SSH.
+• Command Line Interface - The command line interface (CLI) enables you to perform administrative functions either at the KeySecure serial console or remotely using SSH.

-The serial console must use a terminal emulation program such as HyperTerminal.
-Remote CLI administration requires a terminal emulation program that supports SSH (PuTTY, Teraterm, SecureCRT, or F-Secure, for example).
+The serial console must use a terminal emulation program, such as HyperTerminal.
+Remote CLI administration requires a terminal emulation program that supports SSH (PuTTY, for example).
 The SSH client should connect to the IP address defined in the first-time initialization process.